sqlalchemyorg/zimports/README.rst

 order against each other (SQLAlchemy has two lines like this at the moment).

-The application also does not affect imports that are inside of conditionals or defs, or otherwise indented in any way.
+The application also does not affect imports that are inside of conditionals or defs, or otherwise indented in any way, with the exception of TYPE_CHECKING imports.
 This is also the behavior of flake8-import-order; only imports in column zero of the source file are counted, although imports that are on lines below other definitions are counted, which are moved up to the top section of the source file.